SaltyAimbOtter/masterportal/docs/Dev/Contributing/setupDev.md

->This describes how to set up the local development environment.
+# Developer Setup

-[TOC]
+This describes how to set up the local development environment.

-# System requirements
+## System requirements

 If you are behind a proxy there are several things to do.
 In Linux/macOS several settings are required (e.g: wget, curl, git, npm, /etc/enviroment....).
 Mostly in Windows you can